 The financial industry realises that the time is taken for fails and exceptions to get to a “hospital” to be fixed, is precious.
 Financial institutions, as in medicine, are aware of the importance of acting quickly and accurately to resolve their clients’ issues.
 They are confident to be able to solve these issues successfully if they have the information required promptly.
 However, as technology and industry change, there is a recognition that with the current approach a certain percentage of the operational exceptions affecting clients cannot be solved within the appropriate time-frames, with the risks that this implies.

-As a consequence, mature financial institutions have begun to nudge their counterparts towards better ways of working by making it easy to do the right thing.
+As a consequence, mature financial institutions have begun to nudge their counterparties towards better ways of working by making it easy to do the right thing.
 Some are providing access to their operational teams to their clients via Taskize to accelerate the resolution of problems between banks and industry participants.

 The ability to easily track and solve operational issues securely across company boundaries, and away from phone and email, is the shift that Taskize is already witnessing with its clients.